rapid7/insightconnect-plugins/plugins/rest/help.md

 #### PUT

-This action is used to make a PUT request.
+This action is used to make a PUT request

 ##### Input